ekronborg/.dotfiles/README.md

 ## Tips

 * To use systemwide copy/paste with Vim, it must be compiled with `xterm_clipboard`.
 You can check this with `vim --version | grep xterm_clipboard`.
-If it is not installed, the gui-version of Vim is typically compiled with `xterm_clipboard` and can be installed alongside the regular version Vim.
+If it is not installed, the gui-version of Vim is typically compiled with `xterm_clipboard` and can be installed alongside the regular version of Vim.

 ## TODO

-* Include automatic backup of old configurations files (append with `.bak`)
+[ ] Include automatic backup of old configurations files (append with `.bak`)

+[ ] Create a script to installed needed packages

+[ ] Migrate to Neovim